osrf-migration/vrx-wiki/tutorials/Sand_Island_Basic.md

-Simple base world and vehicle model with environment plugins.

-**Beware - This wiki and the relevant source is under development!
-Things may change/break at anytime.
-**
 # Overview

 This tutorial is the "hello world" of running the Gazebo WAM-V model with the associated plugins.
 The model is the base setup, the Sand Island world with a simple environment (wind+waves) and a vehicle-only model and thrust plugin.